felipelfv/simulation_nonlinear/README.md

 ### 3. Debug

-This folder contains two scripts which I have used to check the data generation mechanism as well as retrieve a dataset generated under the simulation.
+This folder contains two scripts which I have used to check the data generation mechanism as well as retrieve a dataset generated under the simulation conditions.
 Hence, the interested reader may find these functions helpful.
 However, they are not relevant for the manuscript and results reported.

-1. `Data_Retrieval(debug).R` contains the R code and information needed to reproduce the datasets generated for any particular iterations across conditions for both simulation studies.
+1. `Data_Retrieval(debug).R` contains the R code and information needed to reproduce the datasets generated for any particular iteration across conditions for both simulation studies.
 2. `GenerateData(debug).R` contains the R code and information needed to generate data given specific parameters.
 This is useful to check if the data is generated correctly (i.e., according to our expectation).

 ### 4. renv